‘Be the match’: Leukemia patient fighting for others’ lives while fighting for her own

 The past four weeks, Lanie McCoy has seen a lot walking the hospital halls.
 The 25-year-old's diagnosis set her on the path to be the voice inspiring others to "be the match."

-"There's people out there who don't have matches," Laney said.
+"There's people out there who don't have matches," Lanie said.

 McCoy was diagnosed with Acute Myeloid Leukemia in Austin, Texas, one month ago.